 The smallest (and the cutest) of the hound family, Basenjis have short fur that is well-known to shed least likely.
 They are known for being independent, smart, and highly active.
 Basenjis are perfect for apartment dwellers as they are an example of small dog breeds that don’t shed or bark.

-When it comes to grooming, Basenjis are a dog to admire.
+When it comes to self-grooming, Basenjis are very well inclined.
 They are low maintenance and are excellent in self-grooming.
 To keep their fur shiny and less prone to flea infestation, an occasional bath is advisable.

 2. Bedlington Terrier